MURPHYENGINEERING/uasm/README.md

   ; - jump to labels
   ; - named variables

+  JUMP start
+; Data can appear anywhere in the program,
+; but you have to jump over it or execution will halt
+firstvar:
+  WORD

+start:
   loadi a 0b1   ; Load a binary literal constant into register A LOADI B 0x2   ; Load a hex literal constant into register B